Baxi Combi 80e Fault codes & diagnostics

 26

-Your boiler is struggling to detect the temperature of the water for your taps, which means it cannot reliably provide hot water.
+Your boiler is struggling to detect the temperature of the water, which means it cannot reliably provide hot water for your taps or shower.

 Parts commonly replaced